PedroMartk9i/PedroMartk9i/README.md

 ## Hi everyone👋, Im Pedro Martinez
-## This is My GitHub Space, Here you will find Personal Works & College Works
+This is My GitHub Space, Here you will find Personal Works & College Works

+## About me
-## I'm a Systems Engineering student at the Universidad Autónoma de Bucaramanga.
+I'm Current Systems Engineering student.
 I am passionate about Data Science, Artificial Intelligence Research and Web Development.

-## I love to apply the philosophical vision of system dynamics in my work to always be clear about the workflow.
+I love to apply the philosophical vision of System dynamics in my work to always be clear about the workflow.
-## This is My GitHub Space, Here you will find Personal Works & College Works

 <!--
 **PedroMartk9i/PedroMartk9i** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.